kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 #### timezone

-If `timezone` is specified, the VM’s clock will be set to the specified local time.
+If `timezone` is specified, the VM's clock will be set to the specified local time.

     metadata: